siddhiamale/JS/README.md

 # JS
-this is to JS completely
+this is to know JS completely